dotway/Ai-Mentalyc-Solution-To-The-Assessment/README.md

 # 📄 Mentalyc Medical Chatbot AI App
-    The Mentalyc Medical It Has Three Interfaces. -**You can access them from the drop-down list in the side menu**
+    The Mentalyc Medical It Has Three Interfaces. **You can access them from the drop-down list in the side menu**

-# 📄 📄 Home Page
+# 📄 Home Page

 ![Mentalyc Medical Chatbot AI App](https://github.com/dotway/Ai-Mentalyc-Solution-To-The-Assessment/blob/c4de94fea267063985829414b6ad154e2a0b9eee/images/Home%20Page.png)